ManticoreGamesInc/platform-documentation/src/tutorials/pet_namer.md

 ## The Pet Namer Script

 The UI prompt and scene are all ready now.
-The last part is to script the functionality of the player being able to interact with trigger to display the UI prompt and change the spider's name with the entered text.
+The last part is to script the functionality of the player being able to interact with the trigger to display the UI prompt and change the spider's name with the entered text.

 ### Create a New Script